jokoul/project-Blog-QL/README.md

 ## Description

-This is a General Blog website made with Vue, Laravel, Tailwindcss and GraphQL.
+This is a dynamic Blog website made with Vue, Laravel, Tailwindcss and GraphQL.
+First I start creating my database with laravel and GraphQL.
+I define my models, migrations and graphql schema.
+I set graphql-playground library and nuwave/lighthouse library to test and check my database queries in DB browser SQlite.
+I use DatabaseSeeder class and factory method to create fake content for development purpose.

 ## Stack